Distilled water doesn’t go bad, right?

-Because distilled water is free of impurities, it basically won’t go off as long as it’s unopened.
-Once it has been opened though, the air and packing will react with the water, making it smell and taste funky after a week or so.
+Because distilled water is free of impurities, it won’t go off as long as it’s unopened.
+Once it has been opened, though, the air and packing will react with the water, making it smell and taste funky after a week or so.

 What Is Distilled Water?

-Distilled water is a type of purified water, made through boiling water into vapor and then condensing it in a separate container.
+Distilled water is a type of purified water made by boiling water into vapor and then condensing it in a separate container.
 This process means the impurities are left in the initial container, away from the newly distilled water.

-That means distilled water is great for people trying to detox and free their body from impurities.
-It’s also good for home appliances like humidifiers, as using regular, unpurified water can actually promote bacteria growth in the moisture you’re breathing in!
+That means distilled water is great for people trying to detox and free their bodies from impurities.
+It’s also good for home appliances like humidifiers, as using regular, unpurified water can promote bacteria growth in the moisture you’re breathing in!

 Signs Your Distilled Water Has Gone Bad

-Before your distilled water has been open, it’s pretty unlikely that it’s gone bad, provided you’ve stored it appropriately.
+Before your distilled water has been opened, it’s pretty unlikely that it’s gone bad, provided you’ve stored it appropriately.
 More on that later.

 With unopened distilled water, look for issues with the bottle or container, like a broken seal.
 If you find any, your water is probably contaminated, so it’s time for the bin.